maxdiazdev/theblaze-doa-generator/README.md

 A client-side application for TV producers that generates standard graphics.

 ## Issues
+* Disable drag on inputs when trying to select and delete text
 * Require portrait or landscape photos depending on the template
 * Require minimum dimensions on photos, both for fullscreens and phoners
 * Update homepage look